-In 1958, the Council issued two regulations on social security for migrant workers which were subsequently superseded by Regulation (EEC) No 1408/71, supplemented by an implementing regulation (Council Regulation (EEC) No 574/72).
-Nationals of Iceland, Liechtenstein and Norway are also covered by way of the European Economic Area (EEA) Agreement and Switzerland by the EU–Swiss Agreement.
-In 2004, the coordination regulation (Regulation (EC) No 883/2004) was adopted to replace and extend Regulation (EEC) No 1408/71.
+In 1958, the Council issued two regulations on social security for migrant workers, which were subsequently superseded by Regulation (EEC) No 1408/71, supplemented by an implementing regulation (Council Regulation (EEC) No 574/72).
+Nationals of Iceland, Liechtenstein and Norway are also covered, by the European Economic Area (EEA) agreement, and Switzerland by the EU–Swiss agreement.
+In 2004 the coordination regulation (Regulation (EC) No 883/2004) was adopted to replace and extend Regulation (EEC) No 1408/71.
 It was supplemented by an implementing regulation (Regulation (EC) No 987/2009).

 Given that each Member State remains free to design its social security system independently, the coordination regulation serves to determine under which country’s system an EU citizen should be insured where two or more countries are involved.
-Generally speaking, social security cover is to be provided by the country of employment, or, in the absence of employment, by the country of residence.
+Generally speaking, social security cover is to be provided by the country of employment or, in the absence of employment, by the country of residence.
 The coordination regulation thus replaced all pre-existing social security agreements between Member States covering the same scope.
-The coordination regulation relies on the following four main principles.
+It relies on four main principles, as follows:

-Workers and self-employed persons from other Member States must have the same rights as the host state’s own nationals.
-For the principle of equal treatment to apply, three conditions must be met: equivalence of facts, aggregation of periods and retention of rights.
-The right to equal treatment applies unconditionally to any worker or self-employed person from another Member State having resided in the host state for a certain period of time, although this is one of the points currently under discussion in advance of the UK referendum on UK membership of the European Union.
+Workers and self-employed persons from other Member States have the same rights and obligations as the host state’s own nationals.
+The right to equal treatment applies unconditionally to any worker or self-employed person from another Member State who has resided in the host state for a certain period of time.

-This principle applies where, for example, national legislation requires a worker to have been insured or employed for a certain period of time before he or she is entitled to certain benefits.
+This principle guarantees that previous periods of insurance, work or residence in other countries will be taken into account in the calculation of benefits of workers.
+It applies where, for example, national legislation requires a worker to have been insured or employed for a certain period of time before he or she is entitled to certain benefits.
 The aggregation principle means that the competent Member State must take account of periods of insurance and employment completed under another Member State’s legislation in deciding whether a worker satisfies the requirements regarding the duration of the period of insurance or employment.

 This principle is intended to prevent anyone from obtaining undue advantages from the right to freedom of movement.
+Each beneficiary is covered by the legislation of one country only and pays contributions in that country only.
 Contributing to compulsory social security systems in two or more Member States during the same period of insurance does not confer the right to several benefits of the same kind.

-This principle means that social security benefits can be paid throughout the Union and prohibits Member States from reserving the payment of benefits to people resident in the country, but it does not apply to all social security benefits.
-Special rules apply to the unemployed, for example.
-The exportability of child benefits is also one of the points being discussed in advance of the UK referendum.
+This principle means that social security benefits can be paid throughout the Union, and prohibits Member States from reserving the payment of benefits to people resident in the country, but it does not apply to all social security benefits.
+Special rules apply, for instance, to unemployment benefits.

 Originally, Regulation (EEC) No 1408/71 only covered workers but, with effect from 1 July 1982, its scope was extended to cover the self-employed too.
 This regulation also covered members of workers’ and self-employed persons’ families and their dependants, as well as stateless persons and refugees.
 Through Council Regulation (EC) No 1606/98 of 29 June 1998, the Council extended the scope of Regulation (EEC) No 1408/71 in order to set civil servants on an equal footing with the rest of the population as regards the general statutory pension rights provided for in the Member States.
 Council Regulation (EC) No 307/1999 of 8 February 1999 further extended its scope to include all insured persons, particularly students and persons not in gainful employment.
 Council Regulation (EC) No 859/2003 of 14 May 2003 again extended the scope of Regulation (EEC) No 1408/71 to cover nationals from third countries, provided they are legally resident on EU territory.